Capstone-Template-orginisation/website-template/src/content/docs/policies/Example-Committed Participant Agreement.md

    challenges, and solutions is essential.
 Participants agree to maintain detailed records and share updates regularly.
 6. Quality Assurance: Participants commit to ensuring the highest quality of work.
-Regular testing and quality checks will be conducted to meet or exceed Thoth Tech's standards.
+Regular testing and quality checks will be conducted to meet or exceed Company's standards.
 7. Duration: This agreement is effective from the day of signing and continues until the end of trimester 3.
 Extensions may be discussed based on project requirements.